nikogura/nikogura.com/NikOguraResumeShortForm.md

 #### Stitch Fix Inc. - San Francisco, CA - Data Platform Engineer - 2017

-* Created the Access and Identity systems whereby the Algorithms & Analytics department connects to every resource, instance and container in the stack.
+* Created the IAM systems whereby the Algorithms & Analytics department connects to every resource, instance and container in the stack.

 * Enabled AWS IAM Role based development that works transparently on a laptop as if the computer were actually an EC2 node.
 Whether you're local or in the cloud your code works exactly the same.